-"You showed us something in that film that I have not seen for a very, very long time," she told Hill, adding, "Get it?" as the laughter faded.
+"You showed us something in that film that I have not seen for a very, very long time," she told Hill.

-DeGeneres, 56, made broadcast history in 1997 as the first openly gay lead character on U.S. prime-time television.
-She made her debut as an Oscar host in 2007, becoming only the second women to fly solo as emcee, after Whoopi Goldberg.
+DeGeneres, 56, made broadcast history in 1997 as the first openly gay lead character on U.S. prime-time television, shortly after she came out publicly as a lesbian in real life.

-Her second turn as Oscar emcee comes a year after MacFarlane, the creator of the animated sitcom "Family Guy," drew critical groans for a provocative performance that included jokes often aimed at the biggest stars in attendance and a musical tribute to female frontal nudity called "We Saw Your Boobs."
+Her return Oscar engagement came a year after MacFarlane, the creator of the animated sitcom "Family Guy," drew critical scorn for a risqué performance that included zingers about gays, Jews and domestic violence, and a musical tribute to female frontal nudity called "We Saw Your Boobs."